Digital-Working-Group/voice-standardize/pydub/README.md

 Similarly, this repositroy depends on `pydub.AudioSegment.export()` to write output files, which also uses ffmpeg or avconv in the background.
 These output file types include at least MP3, WAV, raw, OGG, or other ffmpeg/avconv supported files (see [audio_segment.export()](https://github.com/jiaaro/pydub/blob/master/pydub/audio_segment.py)).

 ## Validation
-The scripts provded in `validate.py` allows you to check features extracted on your machine using the sample input files against the sample output provided.
+The scripts provided in `validate.py` allow you to check features extracted on your machine using the sample input files against the sample output provided.
 To perform the validation check, run:
 ```python
  from validate import generate_comparison_files, validate_files
  generate_comparison_files()
  validate_files()
 ```

 This will output standardized audio to ../sample_audio/*FILETYPE*/test_output and will output a comparison CSV to ../sample_audio.
 The validation uses sha256 hashes and only compares the output audio files. *Original_hash, test_hash* and *hash_comparison* all record the results from looking at the entire audio file, including metadata.

-Generating files using different versions of FFmpeg may affect this metadata, so see *original_audio_hash, test_audio_hash* and *audio_hash_comparison* to compare only the audio segement.
-It excludes the metadata CSV and JSON files due to filepaths being included in the metadata.
+Generating files using different versions of FFmpeg may affect the results (e.g., metadata such as the libavformat version) so please see *original_audio_hash, test_audio_hash* and *audio_hash_comparison* to compare only the audio segement.

+The metadata CSV and JSON files are excluded from these checks, since the audio filepaths will always differ.

 ## Citations
 ```bibtex